Ugrashravas/paniniprotocol/docs/methodology-flaws.md

 Yajnadevam, however, creates his search-space from the Monier Williams dictionary, which as explained before, is a dictionary and contains only base forms that are forbidden from being *used* in Sanskrit.
 That is, the language that he is trying to decipher the Indus corpus as is *not Sanskrit* from the get-go.
 It is not possible for him to "decipher" any ciphertext ***"correctly"*** **[!!2]** as Sanskrit, since the list of strings he is comparing his plaintexts with does not contain any Sanskrit strings.
 This is apparent from his "decipherments", which read like random stems and roots from the dictionary joined arbitrarily, and has been rejected by Sanskrit scholars unanimously.

-### What does this mean for Redundancy?
+### What is "Redundancy"?

 We've often seen Sanskrit speakers look at Yajnadevam's decipherments and say "Pāṇini can be made to read anything this way!".
+The typical counter this is met with is that the "redundancy" of Pāṇinian rules (recently conceded by Yajnadevam to be different from Sanskrit) is not 0.
+So, first let us understand what "redundancy" is.

+Redundancy is a parameter associated with the *language* (recall that "language" in our case is the probability distribution associated with the plaintext).
+It is measure of *how much* the sequence of plaintext symbols can be reduced in length (by exploiting the nature of the probability distribution) without losing information.
+For example, in English, as 'Q' is followed by 'U' with a probability of $100%$, a plaintext sequence containing 'QU' can be reduced by one symbol.
+Similarly, exploiting other rules affecting probabilities of plaintext symbols (like 'I' before 'E' except after 'C', etc), one can calculate the redundancy of the plaintext's language.

-The typical counter this is met with is that the redundancy of Pāṇinian rules (recently conceded by Yajnadevam to be different from Sanskrit) is not 0.
-While nobody has attempted to calculate any such metric related to redundancy for the type of string-mashing employed by Yajnadevam, for purely theoretical purposes, it is worth clarifying whether "Pāṇini can be made to read anything this way!" indeed translates to "Pāṇinian rules having a redundancy of 0".
+Now, [as we've seen before](#the-dictionary-used-contains-exclusively-gibberish), the language of Yajnadevam's "decipherments" is **not Sanskrit**, but a bunch of non-words sampled and arbitrarily concatenated.
+Nobody has attempted to calculate any such metric as redundancy for this type of string-mashing.
+Nevertheless, for purely theoretical purposes, it is worth clarifying whether the Sanskrit speaker critique "Pāṇini can be made to read anything this way!" indeed translates to "Pāṇinian rules have a redundancy of 0".

-When Sanskrit speakers say Pāṇini can be made to read anything, they mean that *if a kind of cipher is chosen intelligently* **[!!1]**, then there exists *atleast one assignment* of Sanskrit phonemes to it, using which the corpus can be read as a tortured form of "Sanskrit" (it still does not mean that they admit any of these readings are correct Sanskrit **[!!2]** --- they are simply using the same incorrect definition as Yajnadevam for "Sanskrit"/"Pāṇinian rules" when he uses such terms to describe his concatenations of non-word strings).
+When Sanskrit speakers say Pāṇini can be made to read anything, they mean that *if a kind of cipher is chosen intelligently* **[!!1]**, then there exists *atleast one assignment* of Sanskrit phonemes to it, using which the corpus can be read as a tortured form of "Sanskrit" (it still does not mean that they admit any of these readings are correct Sanskrit **[!!2]** --- they are simply using the same *incorrect* definition as Yajnadevam for "Sanskrit"/"Pāṇinian rules" when he uses such terms to describe his concatenations of non-word strings).
 It is possible for there to exist *multiple assignments* of Sanskrit phonemes to the ciphertext symbols that still produce such non-word strings (termed "Sanskrit"/"Pāṇinian rules" by Yajnadevam) from a ciphertext of length $$N$$---In this case, the unicity distance will be very large.
 This does NOT mean that:
-1. Either of the assignments *fail* to render the ciphertext as non-word-strings, or that,
+1. Either of the assignments *fail* to render the ciphertext as non-word-strings which Yajnadevam calls "Sanskrit", or that,
-2. Both assignments render it into *correct Sanskrit*.
+2. Both assignments successfully render it into *correct Sanskrit*.

 Being unable to cross the unicity distance simply means that the text can be tortured in **many other ways**.

-In conclusion, *even **IF*** the redundancy of "Pāṇinian rules" turns out to be comparable to the $$0.7$$ of real languages, Yajnadevam's claim would boil down to claiming that, under the particular types of mappings ***he*** *wants to consider*, **only** his specific assignment can read the Indus corpus as ***strings of non-words***.
+In conclusion, *even **IF*** the "redundancy" of non-word-MW-strings ("Pāṇinian rules") turns out to be comparable to the $$0.7$$ of real languages, Yajnadevam's claim would boil down to claiming that, under the particular types of mappings ***he*** *wants to consider*, **only** his specific assignment can read the Indus corpus as ***strings of non-words***.
 Thus, even if the redundancy of Pāṇinian torture were non-zero, it does not make this language "Sanskrit".

-It is even perhaps a sad reflection of Yajnadevam's Sanskrit knowledge (rather, lack thereof) that he is ***only*** able to make ***one*** key read meaningless non-word-strings.
+It might even perhaps be a sad reflection of Yajnadevam's Sanskrit knowledge that he is only able to make ***one*** key read meaningless non-word-strings.

 ### What does Yajnadevam's "decipherment" crossing the Unicity Distance prove?